 Hemp seeds come from the hemp plant Cannabis sativa.
 And although they're from the same species as marijuana, the seeds don't result in a high since they don't contain psychoactive tetrahydrocannabinol (THC).
 That means you can feel free stirring hemp protein into your morning shake!

 A one-ounce serving provides about 13 grams of protein, 9 grams of carbohydrates and 7 grams of fiber for 108 calories.
-"I love hemp protein because it's full of omega-3 fatty acids, among other nutrients such as magnesium and folate," says Whitney English, RDN of Whitney E. RD.
+"I love hemp protein because it's full of omega-3 fatty acids, among other nutrients such as magnesium and folate," says Whitney English, RDN.
 "It's a great way to boost the plant protein content of smoothies, baked goods and oatmeal.
-I personally keep Terrasoul Superfoods and Equip Prime Plants powders on hand," adds English.
+I personally keep Equip Prime Plants powder on hand," adds English.